 Poon Hill!
 I suddenly remembered, once my sleepy brain processed the knock on my door.
 I leapt out of bed and opened it.
 My guide Devi was on the other side.
 She would have gone out of Ghorepani before dawn, to check out visibility at the lookout point for Poon Hill.
 By this time, she would have finished her reconnaissance.

 Are we headed out or not?

-- Poon Hill View in Ghorepani during Monsoon
+- Poon Hill view in Ghorepani during the monsoon

 - Carbon offsetting information to Pokhara, Nepal

-In one of the villages where we stopped on Day 2, there was a little mural that I had taken a photo of.
+In one of the villages where we stopped the previous day, there was a little mural that I had taken a photo of.
 Over breakfast, I looked at the photo again.
 It was a mural of the Poon Hill view, and it labeled the different peaks that a trekker would see.

 Who knew, that was the only Poon Hill view I would have!